-You need long-term care in 20 years that is estimated to cost $400 a day.
-Factoring inflation, the estimated cost for two years of care would be just over $296,000.
+You need long-term care in 20 years which is estimated to cost $400 a day.
+Factoring in inflation, the estimated cost for two years of care would be just over $296,000.
 You’re also on track to have $500,000 in savings by then.

 Without long-term care insurance, you would deplete 60 percent of your savings in two years to pay for your long-term care.

 On the other hand, if you had a policy that paid a $10,000 monthly benefit — following a 90-day waiting period — you would only spend $84,000 out of pocket.
 That still leaves $416,000 in savings.

 However, to get that $10,000 monthly benefit, it would cost you an estimated $840 a month in premium over 20 years, assuming you bought the policy at age 60.
 That would be a total of $201,600.
 Add it to the $84,000 spent out-of-pocket for care, and it would cost you $285,600.